viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 The original wires to the eye bulb sockets won't be long enough to reach the Raspberry Pi.
 Cut the original wires (leave some length) and strip the ends.
-You will control both eyes at once, so use a 3-terminal quick connect to connect both eyes positive wires, and a third long breadboard wire.
+You will control both eyes at once, so use a 3-terminal quick connect to connect both eyes positive wires and a third long breadboard wire.
 Repeat the same with another 3-terminal quick connect for the negative wires.

 Now, run the long breadboard wires to through the robot neck, torso, and into the base.

-With the robot/Raspberry Pi powered off:
+With the robot powered off:

 * Plug the positive breadboard wire into pin 1 on the Raspberry Pi (3.3V).
 * Plug the negative breadboard wire into pin 18 (GPIO 24) on the Pi.